Quantum-Assisted Support Vector Regression: Background

-Here we describe a FLD problem as a machine-learning problem.
-First we cast FLD as a supervised-learning~(SL) problem of multi-output regression.
-We then discuss a typical workflow for solving a SL problem.
-Finally, we elaborate on the individual steps of the workflow by describing the techniques relevant to our work.

 The FLD problem is cast as a SL problem of multi-output regression~\cite{BVBL15}.
-The SL algorithm learns a model, using the dataset $\mathcal{D}$~\eqref{eq:processed_data} that accurately predicts the face shape of a face image.
-This SL problem follows a typical machine-learning workflow, which involves four steps: data preprocessing, training, validation and testing.
+Using the preprocessed dataset $\mathcal{D}$~\eqref{eq:processed_data}, the SL algorithm learns a model to accurately predict the face shape of a face image.
+This SL problem follows a typical machine-learning workflow involving four steps, namely preprocessing the dataset, calibration of model hyperparameters, training, and evaluation of the model.
+For SL, the preprocessed dataset can be divided as

-We now describe all steps of the machine-learning workflow for FLD in detail.
-In the data preprocessing step, the raw dataset~\eqref{eq:rawdata} is manipulated to construct a new dataset that is suitable for SL.
-This involves normalising the truecolor face images, feature extraction and feature selection as described in the previous section.
-For SL, the preprocessed dataset is divided into two disjoint sets as